114. Lighting Comparison: LED vs High Pressure Sodium Lighting

 HPS Lighting

-HPS lights are capable of delivering high lumens per watt, making them bright and effective for large, open spaces.
+High pressure sodium lights are capable of delivering high lumens per watt, making them bright and effective for large, open spaces.
 However, their biggest drawback is poor color rendering.
 The characteristic yellow-orange glow of HPS lights can distort colors, making it difficult to distinguish objects or work with precision.
 This can be a significant disadvantage in industrial environments where accurate lighting is critical.

 LED Lighting